kibblewhite/BlazorEditorJs/BlazorApp/README.md

 By allowing the tools/plugin to be loaded in this manner, it means any name/class function and options can be loaded and so will allow for custom tooling/plugins.

 Be aware that it is uncertain how this will affect the current configurations and may cause breaking changes.
-In ths change, it is possible that:
+In this change, it is possible that:

 ```json
 { "header": null, "linkTool": null }